billyc/immersion/_posts/2023-09-12-sept-update.md

 that list along with its one-word English translation into a notebook.
 The plan was to return to Berlin and build an Anki deck with those words as my initial base of vocabulary.

-The hope was that my enthusiasm wouldn't dissipate upon returning to Berlin.
+My main fear was that my enthusiasm would dissipate upon returning to Berlin -- it's hard to stay motivated for Turkish when I'm not in Turkey.

 ### July

 **Vocabulary:** I committed to using Anki for 20 new words a day, and I went letter by letter adding those 1000 words to Anki, creating cards for each.
 Find the [Refold Recommended Anki Settings](https://refold.la/roadmap/stage-1/a/anki-setup) to make sure you are using Anki most efficiently.

-I tried to add the words from several letters in one sitting, and then spend the next few days having Anki serve those new words up to me, 20 per day.
+I would add all the words from several letters in one sitting, and then spend the next few days having Anki serve those new words up to me, 20 per day.

 - For each word I did an image search on the word itself, or on the English translation if those images didn't make much sense.
 I grabbed the most memorable image.
 [DuckDuckGo](https://duckduckgo.com/?q=ayran&iar=images&iax=images&ia=images) has the most useful image search because you can right-click images in the results page and copy directly to clipboard.